landaudiogo/cc-tutorials-2023/k8s/README.md

 A deployment is a k8s resource that manages a stateless set of pods.
 With deployments.
 By defining our deployment's state, the deployment controller will always try to uphold this contract.
-When dealing with deployments, we can deploy our service by increasing the number of replicas (horizontal scaling).
+When dealing with deployments, we can scale our service by increasing the number of replicas (horizontal scaling).
 This can either be done manually, or resorting to the horizontal pod autoscaler (HPA).
 We will look into HPA further into this tutorial.

 ```yaml
 apiVersion: apps/v1